junxit/us-congress-bills-112/metadata.md

 - 2012-09-10 — Placed on the Union Calendar, Calendar No. 475.
 - 2012-09-10 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-657.
 - 2012-09-10 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-657.
+- 2012-09-11 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.